 Rotations

 We work with internal medicine and family medicine hospitalists to provide inpatient and ICU care.
-The resident team consists of three residents, one from each year, working together for a week straight.
-This is a fast-paced service with high quality, evidenced based practices.
-Nights are covered by night Float.
-R1 and R3 year – 8 weeks, R2 year – 4 weeks
+The first half of the year, the resident team consists of three residents, one from each year, working together for a week straight.
+The second half of the year, a two resident team manages the weekly service.
+This is a fast-paced service with high quality, evidenced based practices in 12-hour day shifts.
+R1 year – 8 to 9 weeks, R2 year – 5 to 6 weeks and R3 year – 6 or 8 weeks.

 We are fortunate to have a regional children’s hospital close by in Boise.
 You will work with the Full Circle Health pediatric team, St. Luke’s hospitalists and residents from FCH Pediatric residency and Family Medicine residents from Boise, Magic Valley, Caldwell and ISU-Pocatello to learn in-patient pediatric medicine.
-You will also spend dedicated time in Nampa on our newborn service, taking care of all babies born in the hospital that week R1 year – 8 weeks, R3 year – up to 4 weeks For outpatient peds you will work local pediatricians and specialists, including school-based clinics.
-R1 year – 6 weeks, R2 and R3 – additional opportunities during specialty selective The Nampa NICU rotation allows the resident to practice neonatal care and effective neonatal resuscitation.
-This 2-week rotation includes rounding with the NICU team and attending all newborn resuscitations.
-R2 year – 2 weeks
+R1 year – 4 weeks and R2 / R3 years – 2 weeks

 On Night Float, you will cover the two teachings services overnight (FMS and inpatient medicine).
 This includes cross-cover pages, admissions, and OB coverage for FCH patients and emergency c-sections if no OB resident is on overnight.
 R2 and R3 years – 4 weeks

-Work with our health department, local gynecologists, Planned Parenthood (optional involvement) and a specialty clinic within our practice staffed by a local OB-GYN.
-2 weeks in R1 and R2 year and longitudinal
+*Longitudinal Gynecology: A variety of half days with local gynecologists, and a specialty clinic within our practice staffed by a local OB-GYN

 It is hard to learn medicine if you do not go out and try on your skill set.
 Doing a rural rotation allows you to see what rural medicine is like, see some of this beautiful state and experience the breadth of family medicine.
 We send you out into the rural communities of Idaho for R1 year – 2 weeks, R2 and R3 years – 4 weeks